 How to Know If Your Adenium Desert Roses Are Getting Rotted?

 Firstly, we can start by looking at the caudex.
 If you see spots like pimples start popping up, then it may be a sign that there’s too much water inside the caudex and the plant is creating exit ways for the water to get out.

 Have a look at the overall caudex shape.
 If you notice that it is swelling up bigger than usual, then it may also be a sign that something wrong is going on underneath.

 Here is a caudex that shows signs of swelling up:

 Another small sign you can look for is the yellow leaves.
-When you press down on the leaves multiple times but they won't fall off, it's certainly root rot.
+When you press down on the leaves multiple times but they won't fall off, it may be root disease that eventually leads to root rot.

 What you can do is trace all the way from the leaves, along the branches, and down to the root around that area—just like following the blood veins from your wrist to your heart.
 Then, you can narrow down where the troubled area might be.